terra-money/docs/docs/validator/setup.md

 ### Delegate feeder consent

 The account address used to submit oracle voting transactions is called a `feeder`.
-When you set up your oracle voting process for the first time, you must send delegate the feeder permission to an account.
+When you set up your oracle voting process for the first time, you must delegate the feeder permission to an account.

 ```bash
 terrad tx oracle set-feeder <feeder-address> --from=<validator>